# # CORRESPONDENCE WITH JIMMY WALES, WIKI FOUNDER # # #

 I have seen Wiki admins suggest to non-admins to “lobby for consensus” (with regards to the existing guidelines regarding “self-published sources”), if they want to make suggestions to the existing rules of the site.
 That’s not going to work when the majority of the admins are not open to change anyway (which would stop them from their power-tripping).

-Interesting Point #3: Elonka Dunin, one of the “Top 250″ editors of Wikipedia, has written an entire Wikipedia page promoting herself.
+Interesting Point #3: Elonka Dunin, one of the “Top 200″ editors of Wikipedia, has been editing her own Wikipedia page (history log).

-Do her accomplishments really denote “NOTABILITY” according to Wiki’s guidelines?
-(I put “notability” in caps because it’s something the Wiki Admins seem to get very defensive about.)
-Isn’t it against the Wiki guidelines to “self-promote”?
-If self-published media, such as books, newsletters, personal websites, open wikis, personal or group blogs, Internet forum postings, and tweets, are largely not acceptable as sources — why is Ms. Elonka Dunin’s personal website allowed to be included as one of the reference links on her page?
-Why has this not been deleted, when other external links on other pages have been, because they point to “self-published media”?
+With regards to Wiki’s policy on “NOTABILITY” (I put “notability” in caps because it’s something the Wiki Admins seem to get very defensive about) — isn’t it against the Wiki guidelines to “self-promote”?
+If self-published media, such as books, newsletters, personal websites, open wikis, personal or group blogs, Internet forum postings, and tweets, are largely not acceptable as sources — why is Ms. Elonka Dunin’s personal website allowed to be used as an autobiographical reference source on her page?
+Why has this not been deleted, when other external links on other pages have been, because they pointed to “self-published media”?

 I have written a blog post about the matter, and included a group of external links at the end of the post, which voice similar sentiments/concerns.